What to know about dental veneers

 Porcelain: Placement happens in two visits.
 For your first visit, you’ll get a temporary set.
 At your next visit, your dentist will bond your final set and ensure a proper fit.

 Lastly, your dentist will finalize your veneers.
-They’ll check your bite and have you review your smile to make any final tweaks or adjustments.
+We’ll check your bite and have you review your smile to make any final tweaks or adjustments.
 A follow-up may be scheduled to confirm everything feels comfortable after a few days or weeks of use.

 How much do veneers cost?